 Transom is an architectural term referring to a transverse horizontal structural beam or bar, or a crosspiece separating a door from a window above it.
 Not to be confused with a mullion, which is a vertical structural bar.
 Transom or transom window is also the customary U.S. word used for a transom light, the window over this crosspiece.

 A transom window is a curved, square, balanced, or asymmetrical window that hangs above a transom, and its corresponding doorway.
-Take a look below to learn more about the different types of transom windows, some of the unique benefits that they offer, and how they can be incorporated into your home.
+Take a look to learn more about the different types of transom windows, some of the unique benefits that they offer, and how they can be incorporated into your home.

 Classic and Modern Examples